phetsims/graphing-quadratics/doc/implementation-notes.md

 ## Core Description

-The big chunks of code that implement core description can be found in the view/description/ subdirectories:
+The big chunks of code that implement core description can be found in the view/description/ subdirectories.

+The most important classes are:
 * [GQEquationDescriber](https://github.com/phetsims/graphing-quadratics/blob/main/js/common/view/description/GQEquationDescriber.ts) describes mathematical equations.
 * [PointToolDescriber](https://github.com/phetsims/graphing-quadratics/blob/main/js/common/view/description/PointToolDescriber.ts) describes what a point tool is measuring.
 * [GQGraphAccessibleListNode](https://github.com/phetsims/graphing-quadratics/blob/main/js/common/view/description/GQGraphAccessibleListNode.ts) and its subclasses (one per screen) describe what is shown in the Graph Area.